The Premier Events Centre in the Heart of Wairarapa

 Why did Carterton need this facility?

-Under the Local Government Act 2002 Carterton District Council has a responsibility to promote the social, cultural, economic & environmental well-being of the district.
-The Events Centre contributes to community well-being by providing a venue for a wide range of opportunities for social and cultural and development.
+Under the Local Government Act 2002, Carterton District Council has a responsibility to promote the social, cultural, economic & environmental well-being of the district.
+The Events Centre contributes to community well-being by providing a venue for a wide range of opportunities for social and cultural development.

-The Carterton Library, believed to be one of the oldest operating public library in it's original building in New Zealand, was previously unable to meet the demands of modern library users and was long overdue for a major upgrade.
+The Carterton Library, believed to be one of the oldest operating public libraries in its original building in New Zealand, was previously unable to meet the demands of modern library users and was long overdue for a major upgrade.
 Our Library is a key part of encouraging lifelong learning for all – one of Carterton’s agreed community outcomes.

 Before the Centre was built, Carterton had no Town Hall.
 There was a shortage of meeting spaces in the district.
 Many of Carterton’s 70-80 voluntary organisations faced increasing operating and maintenance costs for venues which they have historically owned.

 The district had limited facilities; some would say none, to cater for youth.
-The Youth Centre will help to create a culture of activities and target youth most at risk, which ultimately benefits the wider community.
+The Rangatahi Hub (Youth Centre) will help to create a culture of activities and target youth most at risk, which ultimately benefits the wider community.

 The idea came about in 2001 when a focus group of Carterton citizens was formed to investigate future community facilities in the district.
 Since then a great deal of work has been done including: